-In this guide we show you how to change when Windows 10 Updates or rather when it restarts and installs updates.
+In this guide, I will show you how to change when Windows 10 Updates or rather when it restarts and installs updates.
 As we cannot prevent Windows from downloading updates.
 Instead, Microsoft lets you set the time period that you are most likely to be using your computer and stops Windows 10 Updates from restarting or installing during that period.

 Microsoft calls this period the ‘Active Hours’ and it is a new feature in Windows 10.
 Follow the instructions below to change when Windows 10 updates, restarts and installs to prevent your computer from restarting at an inconvenient time.